Right to petition in the United States: United States Congress

 The first significant exercise and defense of the right to petition within the U.S. was to advocate the end of slavery by sending Congress well over a thousand petitions on the topic, signed by some 130,000 citizens.
-Starting in 1836, the House of Representatives adopted a series of gag rules that automatically tabled indefinitely all such anti-slavery petitions, and prohibited their discussion.
+The American Anti-Slavery Society targeted most of the petitions to focused on slavery in the District of Columbia.
+Starting in 1836, the House of Representatives adopted a series of gag rules (notably the "Pinckney Gag Rule") that automatically tabled indefinitely all such anti-slavery petitions, and prohibited their discussion.
 The Senate took similar action.
 Former president John Quincy Adams and other Representatives eventually achieved repeal of these rules in 1844 on the basis that it was contrary to the Constitutional right (in the First Amendment) to "petition the government for the redress of grievances".
+Prior to the Civil War, other petitions concerned "contested election results, the National Bank, the expulsion of Cherokees from Georgia, land distribution, the abolition of dueling, government in the territories, the Alien and Sedition Acts, and the slave trade."